 Finding a good caregiver starts with finding an agency that will listen to your wants and needs and respond professionally.
 Engaged and Attentive Listeners: They should answer questions and start the work of understanding which caregiver would fit your care needs, personality, and time frame.

 Fine tuning your wants and needs can make an ordinary match magical.
 Aware Senior Care has certain criteria that we look for in a professional caregiver.

 All new relationships need time grow and blossom.
-But the caregiver should have an overall understanding of the client’s needs and expectations.
-They should always review the tasks and client summary provided by the Agency.
+The caregiver should have an overall understanding of the client’s needs and expectations by reviewing the task and summary provided by the Agency.

 Compassion and Connection: The "Aware Way"

 Our caregivers have a wide range of experience and skills.
 But, it will be common for them to ask clients “How would you like this done?”
 The right way to complete the task is how the client would like it done.
 Establishing a routine helps the client feel comfortable and calm.
 This routine starts with good communication and a willingness to learn what works best for the client.

 No matter what stage the client is in, we expect our caregivers to interact with your loved ones.
 Compassion and connection are part of the Aware Senior Care WHY.
 They are the qualities we prioritize in hiring potential caregivers.
 Providing personal / non-medical care is part of how we meet our clients’ needs but supporting them emotionally and taking part in daily activities are important aspects of care.
 Baking cookies, completing crossword puzzles, reading the newspaper, and going out for lunch are what turns daily living needs into a loving connection between caregiver and client.
 In this way, Aware Senior Care caregivers ensure that our clients have a safe, healthy, and enriching experience.
 This provides peace of mind to families, knowing that their loved ones are being cared for as if they were our family, too.